heyjva/support/content/src/cloud/nabu-casa-account/mfa-enable.md

 - A [Home Assistant Cloud account](/hc/en-us/articles/25649130769949-Enabling-Home-Assistant-Cloud)
 - Home Assistant version 2025.1.0 or later
+  - If you're unsure what version you're running, in Home Assistant, open [**Settings** > **About**](https://my.home-assistant.io/redirect/info/).
+  - If you are running an older version, and have MFA enabled on Home Assistant Cloud, you won't be able to log into Cloud from Home Assistant.
+You will need to update Home Assistant first.
 - Administrator rights in Home Assistant
 - A multi-factor authentication application.
 For example:
   - A dedicated authenticator app on your phone, such as